obiwankenoobi/startupEmailCrawler/README.md

 then simply run

 You have two options to run this script.

+## Regular mode
 The first is to run the wide one which will crawl all links there is available to it , you can do it by running:

 ```sh
 $ git clone https://github.com/obiwankenoobi/startupMapCrawlers.git